scipy/scipy/doc/source/tutorial/optimize.rst

 "box constraints" or "simple bounds".
 These constraints can be applied using the bounds argument of :func:`linprog`.
 As noted in the :func:`linprog` documentation, the default value of bounds is ``(0, None)``, meaning that the lower bound on each decision variable is 0, and the upper bound on each decision variable is infinity: all the decision variables are non-negative.
-Our bounds are different, so we specify the lower and upper bound on each decision variable as a tuple and group these tuples into a list.
+Our bounds are different, so we will need to specify the lower and upper bound on each decision variable as a tuple and group these tuples into a list.